iNoles/PawPal/README.md

    dotnet run
    ```

-5. The app should launch on your device/emulator, allowing you to add pets, assign tasks, and track them.
+5. The app should launch on your device or emulator, allowing you to add pets, assign tasks, and track them.

-## Features

-### 1. Add Pets

-Users can add new pets by providing their name, species, and date of birth.
-Pets are stored in an SQLite database for persistent storage.

-### 2. Assign Tasks to Pets

-Each pet can have multiple tasks.
-Tasks can be added to a pet and tracked with a due date.

-### 3. Task Notifications

-The app uses local notifications to remind users of upcoming pet tasks.

 ## Contribution